Skip links

 Big Bang + 13 billion years

-(current age of the Universe) The universe, considered with discrete time and matter with discrete quantum structure and discrete states, i.e. considered as a gigantic computer that processes information (qubits) has processed since the Big Bang about 10^123 binary operations in the available 4E17s, contains
+(current age of the Universe) The universe, considered with discrete time and matter with discrete quantum structure and discrete states, that is, considered as a gigantic computer that processes information (qubits), has processed since the Big Bang about 10^123 binary operations in the available 4E17s,

 4800